Mission: Impossible III: Critical response

 On review aggregation website Rotten Tomatoes, Mission: Impossible III holds an approval rating of 73% based on 248 reviews, with an average rating of 6.7/10.
 The site's critics consensus reads, "Fast-paced, with eye-popping stunts and special effects, the latest Mission: Impossible installment delivers everything an action fan could ask for.
 A thrilling summer popcorn flick."
 Metacritic gave the film a weighted average score of 66 out of 100 based on 42 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film a grade of "A−" on an A+ to F scale, an improvement on the first two installments.

 On the television show Ebert & Roeper, Richard Roeper gave Mission: Impossible III a "thumbs up," while Roger Ebert gave it a marginal "thumbs down."
 In Ebert's print review, he gave the film a score of two-and-a-half stars out of four, saying, "Either you want to see mindless action and computer-generated sequences executed with breakneck speed and technical precision, or you do not.
 I am getting to the point where I don't much care."
 He felt "surprised that the plot hangs together more than in the other two films."

+Clint O'Connor of Cleveland Plain Dealer gave the film an "A" and wrote, "[J.J.
+Abrams] did not bother with such pedestrian concerns as character development and motivation.
+He simply concocted a first-person shooter video game disguised as a summer blockbuster.
+And this is the perfect summer-escape movie."
 Keith Phipps of The Onions The A.V.
 Club said the film is "business as usual, but it's the best kind of business as usual, and it finds everyone working in top form."
 Owen Gleiberman of Entertainment Weekly called Mission: Impossible III "a gratifyingly clever, booby-trapped thriller that has enough fun and imagination and dash to more than justify its existence."
 Marc Savlov of The Austin Chronicle said that "it's all poppycock, of course, but it's done with such vim and vigor and both narrative and visual flair that you care not a jot."
 James Berardinelli of ReelViews gave the film a score of two-and-a-half stars out of four, saying that it "provides lots of action, but too little excitement."